k-drive/k-drive.github.io/README.md

 The eBird website requires a person to be logged in to use the Species Map.
 But, after logging in, the user will stil be presented with the species' sightings markers in the zoomed-in map of Northeast Ohio.
 The website doesn't lose the criteria set before the login.

+3/14/2026 - Happy pi day!

+I added an HTML page and an images folder with some plants.
+These photos are not mine.
+I got almost all of them from iNaturalist.
+I have been watching "In Defense of Plants" videos on YouTube by  Matt Candeias.
+I wanted a quick reference for some rare plants that have been found in Northeast Ohio according to the iNaturalist records.
+All of these observations are obscured - which makes sense.
+They are rare.